lbalic21/ucl_winners/README.md

 # Open data
 Data from the database can be exported to CSV and JSON type files.
-For this extraction there is a dedicated python scipt called export.py
+For this extraction there is a dedicated python script called export.py

-# License
+# Copyright information

 This data is under Creative Commons Zero v1.0 Universal